 Reviewer comments and associated dispositions should be formally recorded and reconciled.
 Often a Word version of the document with track changes and comments may serve as one forum for capturing comments.
-In those infrequent instances in which resolution is difficult, a Record of Decision form may be used to document the differences of opinion and the decision that is taken (and why.
+When submitting a policy change request, a Word document with track changes must be submitted with other applicable forms.